docopt helps you:

 docopt is available in numerous programming languages.

-Official implementations are listed at docopt organization on GitHub.
+Official implementations are listed under the docopt organization on GitHub.